-St. Denys Mission Statement is “Each one of us is different, each one of us is special.”
+St. Denys motto is “Each one of us is different, each one of us is special.”
 We aim for our Collective Worship to reflect the distinctive nature of our Church of England Controlled Status and the Christian principles on which the school was established.
 Developing children as thoughtful individuals, teaching them to be respectful of everyone, to value difference and celebrate the achievements of each other.

 Theme – Friendship, being friends.

 Christians believe they can call God their friend because of the relationship made possible through Jesus.

 Forgiveness is how damaged relationships are mended.
 It is an act motivated by love.
 For Christians, Jesus’ death on the cross is the ultimate revelation of God’s all forgiving love, his sacrifice is inspiration to forgive others, no matter what cost.